Koopavocelot/unity-project-settings-info/README.md

 # Unity Project Settings Info
 Github action that retrieves ProjectSettings info for Unity project and outputs it via github actions output.
+This fork contains additional outputs from ProjectSettings, not included in the original.

 ## Outputs
 * `bundle-version` - The current bundle version found in the ProjectSettings.
+* `bundle-code` - The current Android bundle code found in the ProjectSettings.

 ## Example Usage